lortza/lortza.github.io/_posts/2017-07-13-ruby-snippets.md

 <a href="http://www.google.com" target="" alt="" title=""></a>
 ```

 When I hit the `TAB` key _again_, it moves to the second placeholder, `${2:_blank}`, which is inside the `target=""`.
 This placeholder is special because I gave it a default value of `_blank`.
-If I want to replace that default value with something else, I could just type that now.
+If I want to replace that default value with something else, I could type that right here.

 ```html
 <!-- at placeholder 2 -->
 <a href="http://www.google.com" target="anything_i_want" alt="" title=""></a>
 ```

-But I like it as `_blank`, so I just hit the `TAB` key again and move on to the next placeholder.
+But I like it as `_blank`, so I hit the `TAB` key again and move on to the next placeholder.

 The third placeholder, `${3}`, is also special because there are two of them: one in the `alt=""` and one in the `title=""`.
 My cursor will actually be in both of those spaces at the same time, so whatever I type will show up in both of those places.